John Randle (physician)

-John Randle (1 February 1855 – 27 February 1928) was a West African doctor who was active in politics in Lagos, now in Nigeria, in the colonial era.
-Born in Sierra Leone, he was one of the first West Africans to qualify as a doctor in the United Kingdom.
+John Randle (1 February 1855 – 27 February 1928) was a Sierra Leonean medical doctor who was active in politics in Lagos, which later became part of Nigeria after British amalgamation in 1914, during the colonial era.
+Born in Sierra Leone, he was one of the first West Africans to qualify as a medical doctor in the United Kingdom.
 On return he worked for the Lagos Colony colonial medical service for a while, then left due to discrimination and built up a successful private practice, treating both Europeans and Africans.
 He co-founded the People's Union in 1908, a political association that sometimes opposed government measures.
 During World War I (1914–18) he was loyal to the British Empire.
 In post-war politics the conservative People's Union was not a serious competitor to the more radical Nigerian National Democratic Party.